 The history of Unwins began in 1903 when William Unwin sold his first sweet pea seeds under the company name W.J.
 Unwins Ltd. However, the story began two years earlier, in the summer of 1901 in Histon, Cambridgeshire.
-One evening, after choir practice, William showed two of his fellow choristers around the many rows of sweet peas that he grew to send as cut flowers to the London Flower Market at Covent Garden Market.
+One evening, after choir practice, William showed two of his fellow choristers around the many rows of sweet peas.
+He grew them to send as cut flowers to the London Flower Market at Covent Garden Market.

 In 1914, William’s son Charles joined him in the business.
 Charles went on to become one of the leading sweet pea breeders of the 20th Century.
-Together, both William and Charles bred over 250 hybrid sweet peas and moved from creating plain coloured varieties to those with ‘stripes’ and ‘flakes’.
-Charles’s favourite was a salmon pink variety named after the Unwins family friend Frances Perry.
+Together, both William and Charles bred over 250 hybrid sweet peas.
+They also moved from creating plain coloured varieties to those with ‘stripes’ and ‘flakes’.
+Charles’s favourite – a salmon pink variety named after the Unwins family friend Frances Perry.

-William’s second son, Frank, had a particular interest in gladioli, and he became as well known for his breeding work with gladioli as Charles did with sweet peas.
+William’s second son, Frank, had a particular interest in gladioli.
+He became as well known for his breeding work with gladioli as Charles did with sweet peas.
 The men soon became general seedsmen, offering a wide range of flowers and vegetables.
-The family not only bred sweet peas and gladioli but also dahlias, tomatoes and culinary peas, among many others.
+The family not only bred sweet peas and gladioli, but also dahlias, tomatoes and culinary peas, among many others.

 Today, Unwins still have a large share of the UK amateur seed market.
-The Company’s breeding work still continues, especially in sweet peas, and it has the largest annual sweet pea trial than anywhere else in the world.
-Sweet pea seeds, like many other flower seeds, are produced commercially around the world, including in the United States, Eastern Europe, Malta and Continental Europe, although very little is now grown in Great Britain.
+The Company’s breeding work still continues, especially in sweet peas.
+It has the largest annual sweet pea trial than anywhere else in the world.
+Sweet pea seeds, like many other flower seeds, are produced commercially around the world.
+Countries include the United States, Eastern Europe, Malta and Continental Europe, although very little is now grown in Great Britain.

-Before packing the seeds into their individual seed packets, most seeds are stored in a special chamber which has an environment of 20% relative humidity and a temperature of 20°C. The seed is then sealed in air tight foil sachets.
-Each seed sachet has its own micro-climate to allow the seed to stay in perfect condition until the seal is broken by the gardener who is intending to sow the seed.
+Before packing the seeds into their individual seed packets, most seeds are stored in a special chamber.
+This chamber has an environment of 20% relative humidity and a temperature of 20°C. The seed is sealed in air tight foil sachets.
+Each seed sachet has its own micro-climate.
+This seed stays in perfect condition until the seal is broken by the gardener who is intending to sow the seed.